facebookresearch/StarSpace/README.md

 StarSpace supports the following training modes (the default is the first one):
 * trainMode = 0:
     * Each example contains both input and labels.
+    * If fileFormat is 'fastText' then the labels are individuals features/words specified (e.g. with a prefix __label__, see file format above).
     * **Use case:**  classification tasks, see _tagspace_ example below.
+    * If fileFormat is 'labelDoc' then the labels are bags of features, and one of those bags is selected (see file format, above).
+    * **Use case:**  retrieval/search tasks, each example consists of a query followed by a set of relevant documents.
 * trainMode = 1:
     * Each example contains a collection of labels.
 At training time, one label from the collection is randomly picked as the label, and the rest of the labels in the collection become the input.
     * **Use case:**  content-based or collaborative filtering-based recommendation, see _pagespace_ example below.